tjarkvandemerwe/neural_network_example_R/index.md

     sigmoid()
 }

-# Now we want to iteratively apply this function, carrying the activation forward, for example:
+# Now we want to iteratively apply this function, carrying the activation forward,
+#   this can be done like this, however this doesn't scale with the network:
 c(1, 0.5) |>
   activate_layer(weights_and_biases$step_1) |>
   activate_layer(weights_and_biases$step_2) |>